EricLangezaal/Blip2-GPT3-Fusion/README.md

 ## 2. Downloading datasets
 By default the Lavis library is able to download the VQAV2, OKVQA and GQA datasets whenever it needs them.
 It will however attempt to do so in a root level folder, which will often lead to permission issues (for example on the Lisa cluster).
 As such, we created custom scripts to download all datasets to legal locations in our ecosystem.

-To download the VQA/OKVQA dataset (which share the same images), please move to the `reproducing` folder and run:
+To download the VQA/OKVQA dataset (which share the same images), please move to the `src/data/` folder and run:
 ```bash
 download_coco.py
 ```